3. Poke fun at the nonprofit’s president

 Q: What’s the best way to engage supporters who can’t attend a fundraiser in person?

 A: Use livestreaming and virtual fundraising tools so remote supporters can still participate.
-Pair your event with a 4aGoodCause donation page optimized for online giving, and make sure links to your donation page are easy to find across your website.
+A livestreamed telethon or a volunteer phone-a-thon can bring in gifts from people who will never walk through the door.
+Pair your event with a 4aGoodCause donation page optimized for online giving (4aGoodCause donation pages convert at 27% on average, compared with the 11% industry benchmark), and make sure links to your donation page are easy to find across your website.
 Encourage viewers to commit to monthly giving, so their support continues long after the event.

 Q: How can I spread the word and build excitement for my next fundraising event?

 A: Create and promote a unique social media hashtag to help participants and supporters share their experiences.
+A photo contest or a social media challenge gives people a reason to post and tag your cause, widening your reach for free.
 The individual pages for peer-to-peer fundraising are also easily shareable.

 Q: How should I thank sponsors or local businesses that support my fundraiser?